-With much of the country dealing with colder than normal temperatures, comfort seems to be of high importance for most of us.
-Daily comfort extends beyond ensuring you have a warm coat and gloves, too.
-The colder weather essentially sucks the humidity out of the air, leaving you with dry air that can have a number of effects on you and your home.
+With much of the country dealing with colder than normal temperatures, comfort seems to be one of the most important topics each day.
+Daily comfort is more than making sure you have warm jackets and hats.
+The colder weather really sucks the humidity out of the air, leaving you with dry air that can have a number of effects on you and your home.

-Dry air can impact a lot of things, including everything from an increased risk for sickness to more frequent shocks from static.
-Those two things may not cause the same level of concern, but they are both annoyances that could be prevented with the use of a humidifier.
+Dry air is the culprit for several issues, including everything from an increased risk for sickness to more frequent shocks from static.
+Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that could be prevented with the use of a humidifier.

-Well, when winter comes around and the temperatures drop, the makeup of the air itself changes.
-Cold air doesn’t hold as much moisture as warm air, which is the reason you often notice your skin becoming drier or having to apply more lip balm.
+The colder air changes the makeup of the air during the winter.
+Cooler air isn’t able to keep in the same amount of moisture as warmer air, which you likely notice when you experience dry skin and chapped lips.
 This can also impact the inside of your home, such as wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

-Adding moisture isn’t the only factor when it comes to humidification in the home.
-You’ll find there is a wide variety of options when it comes to humidifiers, but adding a whole-home humidifier gives you optimal control over humidity levels in your house.
-Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your house.
-A whole-home humidifier delivers the moisture more reliably and in the maximum capacity, too, which will help you reach your indoor comfort.
+Humidification is more than just adding moisture to the air in your home.
+There are a lot of different models and types of humidifiers to select from, but adding a whole-home humidifier gives you optimal control over humidity levels in your house.
+It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your home.
+A whole-home humidifier delivers the moisture more consistently and in the ultimate capacity too, helping you and your family benefit from your ideal home comfort.

 There’s no reason to have to deal with any of the side effects of dry air in the winter.
-It’s not as difficult as you might think, so why not get started right away?
-Adding a humidifier to your home doesn’t just keep your household comfortable, but also helps to ensure you stay healthy during the winter season.
-For more information on how a humidifier can positively impact your Macon home, give Air Temperature Control a call at 478-202-3170 to learn more.
+We’ll help show you how easy it is, so why wait?
+Adding a humidifier to your house doesn’t just keep your household comfortable, but also helps to ensure you stay healthy during the winter season.
+If you want to know more about adding a humidifier to your Macon home, give Air Temperature Control a call at 478-202-3170 to learn more.